RobinsonGroup/robinsongroup.github.io/docs/index.md

 ## Research

-We have developed the
-Human Phenotype Ontology and the GA4GH Phenopacket Schema, leading examples of computational knowledge representation, a field of artificial intelligence that represents domain knowledge in a form that computer algorithms can leverage to perform complex tasks.
+We have a focus on ontologies, which are an important kind of computational knowledge representation, a field of artificial intelligence that represents domain knowledge in a form that computer algorithms can leverage to perform complex tasks.
 We develop algorithms that leverage ontologies, statistical, semantic, Bayesian, and machine-learning methologies in innovative ways